TosinAremu/LITA-Captstone-Project/README.md

 2. SQL Queries: SQL was employed to explore customer data, including identifying customers by subscription type, calculating cancellations rate within 6 months, and tracking active vs. canceled subscriptions.
 Queries were created to segment customers by region and average subscription duration for all customers.
 3. Power BI Dashboard: An interactive Power BI was built to showcase customer behaviours patterns.
 Key visuals include pei charts for subscription types, bar charts showing cancellation rates per region, and line charts for monthly renewal trends.

-#### Key Metrics for Customer Data
-- Active Subscription: The number of currently active subscriptions which is 41251.
-- Churn Rate: The percentage of customers who canceled their subscriptions which is ascertain to be 337.51%
-- Average Subscription Duration: The average time customers remain subscribed before cancellation, this is also calculated to be 365.

 #### Customer Data Analysis Approaches